xima-media/xima-typo3-frontend-edit/Documentation/Configuration/Index.rst

 The extension is ready to use without any further setup.

-You can also adapt the extension to your needs, switch single menu entries and also disable the functionality.
+You can also adapt the extension to your needs and disable the functionality for specific pages or content types.

 Learn what configuration options are available on the following pages: